-In accordance with ASC Topic 718, stock-based compensation expense associated with stock options, RSUs, PRSUs, RSAs, and purchase rights under the 2010 ESPP is measured at the grant date based on the fair value of the award, and is recognized, net of forfeitures, as expense over the remaining requisite service period on a straight-line basis.
-During the years ended December 31, 2015, 2014, and 2013, the Company recorded stock-based compensation expense of \$13.8 million, \$16.0 million and \$19.9 million, respectively.
+Stock-based compensation expense associated with stock options, RSUs, PRSUs, RSAs, and purchase rights under the ESPP is measured at the grant date based on the fair value of the award, and is recognized, net of forfeitures, as expense over the remaining requisite service period on a straight-line basis.
+During the years ended December 31, 2016, 2015, and 2014, the Company recorded stock-based compensation expense of \$14.3 million, \$13.8 million, and \$16.0 million, respectively.